What is Shopify?

 Shopify Templates & Themes:

-Shopify has many themes for various e-commerce products, offering different functions which have been widely tested and used by many online entrepreneurs.
+Shopify has created many themes for various e-commerce products. each them offers some slightly different functions which have been used by many online entrepreneurs.

 But don’t worry, each theme, even the free ones are customizable.
 You can make customized changes according to your business needs and taste, by adding sections, changing the fonts and color as well as adding custom pages.